Adult Baby / Diaper Lover

 Overview

 Autonepiophilia: popularly known through the community acronym ABDL (adult baby / diaper lover): is an interest in perceiving, presenting or being treated as a baby or toddler.
 The "adult baby" strand centres on infantile role-play and being nurtured; the "diaper lover" strand centres on the diaper itself as a comfort or erotic object.
 The defining theme is voluntary age regression to early childhood as a role or identity.
-It must not be confused with sexual interest in actual children, which is an entirely separate, harmful and illegal phenomenon (pedophilia is a useful contrast: ABDL adults imagine themselves as infants rather than being attracted to them).
+It must not be confused with sexual interest in actual children, which is an entirely separate, harmful and illegal phenomenon: pedophilia runs in the opposite direction, since ABDL adults imagine themselves as infants rather than being attracted to them.
 For many adherents the experience is rooted in comfort, safety and stress relief as much as, or more than, sexuality.

 History & origins